GoogleCloudPlatform/pgadapter/README.md

 ## ORMs, Frameworks and Tools
 PGAdapter can be used with the following frameworks and tools:
-1. `Hibernate`: Version 5.3.20.
-Final and higher are supported.
+1. `Hibernate`: Version 5.3.20.Final and higher are supported.
 See [hibernate support](samples/java/hibernate/README.md) for more details.
 1. `Spring Data JPA`: Spring Data JPA in combination with Hibernate is also supported.
 See the [Spring Data JPA Sample Application](samples/java/spring-data-jpa) for a full example.
 1. `Liquibase`: Version 4.12.0 and higher are supported.
 See [Liquibase support](docs/liquibase.md) for more details.
 See also [this directory](samples/java/liquibase) for a sample application using `Liquibase`.